-Nikola Mirotic is dealing with missing a huge pay day by one summer
+Nikola Mirotic is dealing with missing huge pay day by one summer

 “I have imprints on my chest still.
 If you don’t feel too weird with me removing my shirt.’’

-So what’s the plan for Mirotic with his new contract and his added weight?
-According to coach Fred Hoiberg, Mirotic is competing for a starting power forward spot, along with rookie Lauri Markkanen and Bobby Portis.
+Coach Fred Hoiberg said Mirotic is competing for the starting power-forward spot, along with rookie Lauri Markkanen and Bobby Portis.
 That’s fine with Mirotic, who is all for earning it.

 “Whatever they ask me to do, I will try to do my best,’’ Mirotic said.
 “I think playing [the four or five], it depends on the style that Fred looks for in me.